-Account Account for: state reasons for report on Narrate a series of events or transactions Account for: state reasons for, report on.
+Account Account for: state reasons for, report on.
 Narrate a series of events or transactions Analyse Identify components and the relationship between them; draw out and relate implications Apply Use, utilise, employ in a particular situation Appreciate Make a judgement about the value of Assess Make a judgment of value, quality, outcomes, results or size Calculate Ascertain/determine from given facts, figures or information Clarify Make clear or plain Classify Arrange or include in classes/categories Compare Show how things are similar or different Construct Make; build; put together items or arguments Contrast Show how things are different or opposite Critically (analysis/evaluate) Add a degree or level of accuracy depth, knowledge and understanding, logic, questioning, reflection and quality to (analyse/evaluation) Deduce Draw conclusions Define State meaning and identify essential qualities Demonstrate Show by example Describe Provide characteristics and features Discuss Identify issues and provide points for and/or against Distinguish Recognise or note/indicate as being distinct or different from; to note differences between Evaluate Make a judgement based on criteria; determine the value of Examine Inquire into Explain Relate cause and effect; make the relationships between things evident; provide why and/or how Extract Choose relevant and/or appropriate details Extrapolate Infer from what is known Identify Recognise and name Interpret Draw meaning from Investigate Plan, inquire into and draw conclusions about Justify Support an argument or conclusion Outline Sketch in general terms; indicate the main features of Predict Suggest what may happen based on available information Propose Put forward (for example a point of view, idea, argument, suggestion) for consideration or action Recall Present remembered ideas, facts or experiences Recommend Provide reasons in favour Recount Retell a series of events Summarise Express, concisely, the relevant details Synthesise Putting together various elements to make a whole

-Glenwood High School Foreman Ave and Glenwood Park Drive Glenwood 2768 Tel: +61 2 96299577
+Glenwood High School

+Foreman Ave and Glenwood Park Drive Glenwood 2768

+Tel: +61 2 96299577

-Fax: +61 2 96292796 Email: glenwood-h.school@det.nsw.edu Web: www.glenwood-h.schools.nsw.edu.au
+Email: glenwood-h.school@det.nsw.edu.
+Web: www.glenwood-h.school@det.nsw.edu.